jonnonz1/nz-statute-book/acts/public/1991/resource-management-act-1991.md

 (3) A regional council must not offer authorisations for available space in an aquaculture management area (for activities that are not aquaculture activities) by public tender or another method unless the regional coastal plan provides for the allocation of authorisations for available space by public tender or the other method.

 ### 165F Offer of authorisations for activities other than aquaculture activities
-A regional council may, by. public notice and in accordance with its regional coastal plan, offer authorisations for coastal permits for the occupation of space in the coastal marine area for activities other than aquaculture activities.
+A regional council may, by public notice and in accordance with its regional coastal plan, offer authorisations for coastal permits for the occupation of space in the coastal marine area for activities other than aquaculture activities.

 ### 165G Chief executive to be notified of proposed allocation
 (1) This section applies only in relation to space that is the subject of a reservation relating to commercial fishing.